grafana/agent/docs/rfcs/xxxx-river.md

 construct data pipelines using Go APIs without requiring knowledge of the underlying implementation.

-The initial expressions prototype used [HCL][], which Flow's needs at the time.
-However, our growing dependency on passing around arbitrary Go values started to conflict with the limitations of HCL, making HCL increasingly insufficient for our specific use case.
+The initial expressions prototype used [HCL][], which initially fit Flow's needs during early prototyping.
+However, the growing dependency on passing around arbitrary Go values to build pipelines started to conflict with the limitations of HCL, making HCL increasingly insufficient for Flow's specific use case.

 We examined alternatives to HCL such as YAML, CUE, Jsonnet, Lua, and Go itself.
 Eventually, we determined that the way we use arbitrary Go values in